andrei021/100-days-of-code/r1-log.md

 • Learned how to return a more secured unmodifiable map 😋

 ### Day 92
-• Worked on a challenge in my Udemy Java course.
+• Finished the last challenge of section 12 (Java Collections) in my Udemy Java course.